HugoPeters1024/hs-sleuth/README.md

 - Call Arity paper: https://www.joachim-breitner.de/publications/CallArity-TFP.pdf

+- A very interesting discussion about failed fusion in GHC leading to opt problems: https://gitlab.haskell.org/ghc/ghc/-/issues/17075.
+This discussion also mentions this paper: https://yanniss.github.io/streams-popl17.pdf

+- Fusion and performance with some real examples: https://archive.alvb.in/msc/03_infoafp/papers/2013-01-08_HoorCollege_HaskellByteStrings_dk.pdf

+- More fusion, but by Gabriele Keller!: https://www.deepdyve.com/lp/association-for-computing-machinery/functional-array-fusion-7rgCUpOaY1

 ### What is the plan?

 - An output that describes precisely what optimisation are done.